Israel-Hezbollah ceasefire to take effect Wednesday, Biden says

 Biden called the Israel and Hezbollah ceasefire "good news" as the sides come to terms on an agreement to pause fighting.

-Biden made his comments in a Rose Garden speech.
-He stressed that Israel reserved the right to quickly resume operations in Lebanon if Hezbollah breaks the terms of the truce.
+Biden stressed that Israel reserved the right to quickly resume operations in Lebanon if Hezbollah breaks the terms of the truce.

-Biden added that the deal between Israel and Hezbollah "was designed to be a permanent cessation of hostilities."
-He said the ceasefire would take effect at 4 a.m. local time on Wednesday.
+The president added that the deal between Israel and Hezbollah "was designed to be a permanent cessation of hostilities."
+The ceasefire took effect at 4 a.m. local time on Wednesday.

 According to The Associated Press, Israeli airstrikes shook Beirut moments after Biden said Israel and Hezbollah agreed to the ceasefire deal.